todar/VBA-Boilerplate/README.md

 ## Usage

 This project is really meant to be used as a complete package.
-You can [download the zip version](https://github.com/todar/VBA-Library/archive/master.zip) or run `git clone https://github.com/todar/VBA-Library.git`.
+You can [download the latest release](https://github.com/todar/VBA-Boilerplate/archive/v0.1.0-beta.zip) or run `git clone https://github.com/todar/VBA-Boilerplate.git`.

 Alternativly, you can use the source code and pick and choose the tools you need.
 Just note, many of these tools rely on one another.